Jack’s experience includes:

 - Glenluce Fishing Co v Watermota EWHC 1807 (TCC), a dispute over the fitness for purpose of a marine diesel engine.
 The case gave rise to a novel dispute concerning the interaction between the rules on payment of court fees and the provisions of the Limitation Act 1980.

 - A TCC case in Liverpool arising out of the collapse of a wall on neighbouring land due to lateral pressure exerted by the defendant’s land; the defendant in turn claimed against a third party which provided a geoenvironmental engineering report on the land which (allegedly) negligently failed to identify the risk to the wall.
 The client achieved a very favourable settlement.

-- Sole counsel for the defendant security company in a six-figure claim for property damage following a series of criminal incidents at the claimant’s car showrooms.
+- Acting for the defendant security company in a six-figure claim for property damage following a series of criminal incidents at the claimant’s car showrooms.
 The case settled for less than half its pleaded value.

-- Smith & Others v UK Power Networks EWHC 2541 (TCC): Jack was second junior for the Claimants in a series of test cases determining the liability of the electricity distribution industry for fires caused by overheating mains cut-out fuses.
+- Smith & ors v South Eastern Power Networks EWHC 2541 (TCC): junior (to Michael Kent QC and Simon Howarth) for the Claimants in a series of test cases determining the liability of the electricity distribution industry for fires caused by overheating mains cut-out fuses.

 - Advising and drafting proceedings in fire, flood, and other property damage cases, arising from a variety of causes including defective electrical equipment, domestic appliances, inadequately made plumbing, and tradesmen’s works.

 - Construction cases, including party wall disputes and cases of defective workmanship by contractors and sub-contractors.

 - Pro bono representation of a retired claimant whose investment property required substantial repair work following a hopelessly negligent attempt at a loft conversion.